sst/sst/www/docs/constructs/StaticSite.about.md

 #### While deploying

-On `sst deploy`, the environment variables are will first be replaced by placeholder values, ie. `{{ VITE_APP_API_URL }}`, when building the Vite site.
+On `sst deploy`, the environment variables will first be replaced by placeholder values, ie. `{{ VITE_APP_API_URL }}`, when building the Vite site.
 And after the api has been created, the placeholders in the HTML and JS files will then be replaced with the actual values.

 #### While developing